yeesian/ArchGDAL.jl/docs/src/rasters.md

 # Using the DiskArray interface

-## Raster bands as 2D Disk Arrays
+## Raster bands as 2D DiskArrays

-As of ArchGDAL version 1.4.2 and higher a `RasterBand` is a subtype of `AbstractDiskArray` from the [DiskArrays.jl package](https://github.com/meggart/DiskArrays.jl).
+As of ArchGDAL version 1.5.0 and higher a `RasterBand` is a subtype of `AbstractDiskArray` from the [DiskArrays.jl package](https://github.com/meggart/DiskArrays.jl).
 This means that a `RasterBand` is also an `AbstractArray` and can therefore be treated like any Julia array.
 This means that square bracket indexing works in addition to the `read` methods described above.

 ````@example rasters
 band[1000:1010,300:310]